TalAharon23/ansible-web-server-roles/README.md

 ## Cleaning Up
 When you're done with testing, it's important to clean up your resources to avoid unnecessary charges.

-1. Because of the web-server EC2s and the security group (web-app-sg) were created from Ansible, need to destroy them manually in the AWS console.
+1. Because of the web-server EC2s and the security group (web-app-sg) were created from Ansible, need to destroy them manually from the AWS console.

 2. Navigate to the Terraform directory and run the following command: s